 SmilePay is a key element to democratizing access to care and removing price as a limiting factor for our members.
-As of March 31, 2019, approximately 70% of our members elect to purchase our clear aligners using SmilePay, which does not require a credit check.
+As of June 30, 2019, approximately 65% of our members elect to purchase our clear aligners using SmilePay, which does not require a credit check.
 With SmilePay, a \$250 down payment is required up front, which covers the cost of manufacturing the aligners.
 The remaining cost is financed over 24 months at an average monthly cost of \$85 per month.
-For the year ended December 31, 2018, we offered SmilePay at an APR of approximately 17%.
+For the year ended December 31, 2018 and the six months ended June 30, 2019, we offered SmilePay at an APR of approximately 17%, which had an associated delinquency rate of approximately 10% of revenue for the year ended December 31, 2018 and approximately 9% of revenue for the six months ended June 30, 2019.
 We believe SmilePay, as a captive offering, reduces purchasing friction by removing the complex third-party financing process, resulting in higher member conversion and a better overall member experience.
-See "Risk Factors-Risk Related to Our Business-We offer a financing option to our members, which could adversely affect our financial results."